 9. Honda Africa Twin

 The ultimate adventure bike from the eighties/nineties?
 We certainly think so.
-And the good news is that there’s a new one coming out soon.
-In the meantime, get in quick before the prices keep on rising.
+And the newer incarnations aren’t half bad either!
 To find out everything you need to know about buying an original Africa Twin, check out our guide here.